niandry/gettingandcleandata/CookBook.md

 # CookBook

 This code book summarizes the variables and summaries calculated.
-To run the code, please update the line number 9 with the path where the dataset was dowloaded.

 # Input/Output datasets